leggsimon/next/docs/developer-guide/process.md

 # Process

-Next uses a simple, [lightweight](http://www.agilemanifesto.org/) process to help communicate what everyone is working on.
+Next uses a simple, [lightweight](http://www.agilemanifesto.org/) process to help communicate what everyone is working on and to help make sure the project is delivering value.

 The emphasis is on small teams, self-organisation, incremental delivery, and [short feedback